 A cell at lattice site $i$ with $n_{\mathrm{empty}}(i)$ currently empty neighbouring sites hops at total rate

 where $D_m\;[\mu\mathrm{m}^2\,\mathrm{h}^{-1}]$ is the random-motility coefficient and $h = 2R_{\mathrm{cell}}$ is the lattice spacing.
 The waiting time to the next hop is

-If $n_{\mathrm{empty}}(i) = 0$, then $\Lambda_i = 0$ and the cell is excluded from the migration queue until a neighbouring site is freed by death or migration elsewhere.
-The destination is chosen uniformly from the set of currently empty neighbours:
+If $n_{\mathrm{empty}}(i) = 0$, then $\Lambda_i = 0$ and the cell is excluded from the migration queue until a neighboring site is freed by death or migration elsewhere.
+The destination is chosen uniformly from the set of currently empty neighbors:

-Once the destination $j^*$ is selected, the following operations are performed in sequence: \begin{enumerate} \item The full cell state — cycle phase, scheduled cycle time, death time, recovery time, and pending migration time — is copied from site $i$ to site $j^*$. \item Site $i$ is vacated: \texttt{is\_cell}$[i] = 0$ and all timers are reset to $\infty$. \item The empty-neighbour count $n_{\mathrm{empty}}$ is recomputed for $j^*$ and for every cell whose neighbourhood overlaps with $i$ or $j^*$, i.e.\ all cells in $\partial(i) \cup \partial(j^*)$. \item Any cell $k$ in the affected neighbourhood that was blocked in $\mathrm{G_0}$ and now has $n_{\mathrm{empty}}(k) > 0$ is re-entered into $\mathrm{G_1}$ with a freshly sampled cycle time, subject to any pending recovery time from prior radiation damage. \item Migration times are resampled for $j^*$ and for every living cell in the affected neighbourhood, since vacating site $i$ alters $n_{\mathrm{empty}}$ and hence $\Lambda$ for those cells. \end{enumerate}
+Once the destination $j^*$ is selected, the following operations are performed in sequence: \begin{enumerate} \item The full cell state — cycle phase, scheduled cycle time, death time, recovery time, and pending migration time — is copied from site $i$ to site $j^*$. \item Site $i$ is vacated: \texttt{is\_cell}$[i] = 0$ and all timers are reset to $\infty$. \item The empty-neighbour count $n_{\mathrm{empty}}$ is recomputed for $j^*$ and for every cell whose neighbourhood overlaps with $i$ or $j^*$, i.e.\ all cells in $\partial(i) \cup \partial(j^*)$. \item Any cell $k$ in the affected neighborhood that was blocked in $\mathrm{G_0}$ and now has $n_{\mathrm{empty}}(k) > 0$ is re-entered into $\mathrm{G_1}$ with a freshly sampled cycle time, subject to any pending recovery time from prior radiation damage. \item Migration times are resampled for $j^*$ and for every living cell in the affected neighborhood, since vacating site $i$ alters $n_{\mathrm{empty}}$ and hence $\Lambda$ for those cells. \end{enumerate}